O-X-L/docs/en/software/odoo.rst

 Note: Migrating from enterprise back to community edition is not easy as some features are not supported!

+Please note: If you have more users than licences, you have a few days to purchase the additional licence or delete the user account - but important functions such as ‘scheduled tasks’ will be deactivated during this period!

 ----

 Module Development